finbargiusti/DrawTogether/README.md

 ### Make and join lobbies
 ![Make and join buttons](https://image.ibb.co/kaAFZk/Screenshot_from_2017_07_27_18_24_45.png)

-You can easily make lobbbies with options by clicking the "Create Lobby" button and selecting the option in the options window.
+You can easily make lobbies with options by clicking the "Create Lobby" button and selecting the option in the options window.

 ![Options menu](https://image.ibb.co/dgJNfQ/Screenshot_from_2017_07_27_18_28_28.png)
 ### Utensils and colors